 The VATS wires will be two very light-gauge wires coming out of the steering column.
 The colors of the wires vary, but they are often contained in orange tubing - either both will be white wires, or one wire will be purple/white and the other white/black.
 Determine the value of the resistor in the key.
 Then follow the diagram below to bypass VATS during remote start operation.
-If the BLUE status output from the relay satellite has been programmed for factory security re-arm, then use the (H3/5) BLUE/WHITE 2nd status output from the control module to control the relay.
+If the H3/1 BLUE status output has been programmed for factory security re-arm, use the H3/2 BLUE/BLACK third ignition output to control the relay.